letsencrypt/website/content/en/docs/rate-limits.md

 ## New Certificates per Exact Set of Hostnames
 If you request a certificate for `example.com` and `login.example.com`, the “exact set of hostnames” is `[example.com, login.example.com]`.
-If you request a certificate for only 1 hostname, such as `example.co.uk`, then the unique set of hostnames would be `[example.co.uk]`.
+If you request a certificate for only 1 hostname, such as `example.co.uk`, then the exact set of hostnames would be `[example.co.uk]`.

 ### Limit